field station

 BUNK HOUSE

 The bunk house is a multi-purpose building with a fully-equipped kitchen, dining area, bathrooms, showers, bunk rooms, a small dry-laboratory workspace, laundry room, and a lounge area with DVD and VHS players.
-Cell service is patchy; staff can help you find locations where you phone might receive a good signal.
+Cell service is patchy; staff can help you find locations where your phone might receive a good signal.
 The staff office has a land-line phone: use of the phone can be arranged if needed.
 Wireless access is available (but it can be limited; remember, we're in a remote location!).
 More about what is available at the field station and general use policies can be found by clicking here.

 The bunk house has 23 beds available across 7 rooms.
 There are 3-5 beds per room, with one or two of them being upper bunks.
 Four rooms have a double bed; a double bed can be specifically reserved for couples if the additional beds in those rooms are not required for other people.
 Seasonally, staff may set up cabin tents (each with two to three single mattresses) adjacent to the bunk house during times when overnight facilities are in high demand.
 Field station users can also request to set up a personal tent in allowed tent spots (including the nearby campground) or a camper vehicle next to the field station.
 All indoor amenities are available to those who choose to sleep in a tent/camper.